It only takes a few moments to turn around your day.

 Say an affirmation.
 A little reminder to do your best can be just the boost you need throughout the day.
 Whether your affirmation focuses on opening yourself up to opportunity or being choosy about the projects you take on (both can be very beneficial!), affirmations are a great way to encourage yourself and act mindfully.

 Take a breath.
 Just breathing can be one of the best ways to invite mindfulness into our day.
 There are many methods that can help you relieve stress and focus on the present moment.
-About 20-30 minutes of “belly breathing” can significantly reduce anxiety, according to the American Institute of Stress.
+About 20-30 minutes of “belly breathing” can significantly reduce anxiety.
 So set a timer and find an exercise that works for you.
 Pump some oxygen into your body and fell the mindfulness take hold.

 Journal.
 How often do you feel like you’re just going through the motions?
 It happens to the best of us.
 A useful way to think through your routine — whether it’s mindless or not — is to write about it.
 Journaling — just a few lines about your day or capturing the gratitude you feel — forces us to slow down and think about our actions and what we might want to change.